tebennett/PlotQL-observable-plot/Description.md

 A devkit for Data Analysts to create data agnostic graphql plotting apps

-currently using coronavirus data for testing purposes only
+currently using Sales data for testing purposes only